SquareSR/Red-Race-Route-3/Red Race Notes/README.md

 > **If you lost red bar during Lorelei**,
 > then skip the Menu before Bruno
 > Backup Bruno: **X Accuracy**, d2 **Max Ether** on HD, + HD x5
+> just gives Onix one extra turn to hit us back into red bar

 **Menu before Bruno**:
 - use Slot 4 - **Max Ether** on HD